Did you know?

 The U.S. Environmental Protection Agency (EPA) provides residential window, door, and skylight efficiency levels and product specification information on its ENERGY STAR website.
 Manufacturers meeting these requirements are allowed to display the ENERGY STAR label on complying models.
 Get a list of ENERGY STAR-certified residential windows, doors, and skylights by climate zone in the NFRC's directory search.

-Make a Cost-Effective Purchase: Save Up to $6 by Buying Energy Star
+Make a Cost-Effective Purchase: Save $2/ft2 or More by Buying Energy Star

 Fenestration products, such as windows, doors, and skylights, do not consume energy directly.
 They do, however, add to the heating and cooling loads of the buildings in which they are installed.
 Selecting and installing energy-efficient windows, doors, and skylights can minimize these additional space conditioning loads and reduce the amount of energy used by the building's heating and cooling system.